 In 2011 Samson Investment sold all of its oil and gas properties in the Permian Basin.

-The company is owned by consortium led by KKR and including ITOCHU, Natural Gas Partners, and Crestview.
-Samson Investment is a subsidiary of Samson Resources Corporation, the vehicle used to purchase Samson Investment.
+To help it gain access to capital to fund further expansion, in 2011 the company was acquired by a consortium led by KKR and including ITOCHU, Natural Gas Partners, and Crestview for $7.2 billion.
+Samson Investment became a subsidiary of Samson Resources Corporation, the vehicle used to purchase Samson Investment.
 As part of the 2011 deal with the consortium, the founding Schusterman family retained control of Samson Investment's Gulf Coast and deepwater Gulf of Mexico assets.

 Founded in 1971, Samson Investment's major acquisitions have included the purchase of natural gas properties in Sweetwater County, Wyoming, in 2002, and Contour Energy in 2003, and Colorado coalbed methane assets in 2005.